tredly/tredly-cc/README.md

 # Tredly Command Center

-Version 0.3.0
+Version 1.0.0
-June 16 2016
+June 23 2016

-This is a software package to provide UI to Tredly Host.
+This is a software package to provide UI to a Tredly host.
 You can find out more information about Tredly at **<http://tredly.com>**

 ## Installation

-Requires Tredly 1.0.0-rc.1 <https://github.com/tredly/tredly> or later
+Requires Tredly 1.0.0 <https://github.com/tredly/tredly> or later

 Checkout this repo and run `./install.sh [URL]` to install, where "URL" is the container url ("cc.example.com" by default).
 After that reboot Tredly Host or run `service tredlycc start`.